Short for "killer application

 - Pokémon is currently the second-best selling series in the world, with the Super Mario series (not counting spin-offs) leading by a mere 40 million games sold.
 After a ten year headstart.
 It remains to be seen if it will pass its older brother, it's too close to call at this point.

-- Pokemon Black And White, came out in September 2010, and it's already the fastest selling DS game in history.
+- Pokémon Black and White, came out in September 2010, and it's already the fastest-selling DS game in history.

-- It's more than likely sales of the 3DS surged in anticipation for Pokemon X And Y It ended up selling four million copies in its first two days of sales and became the fastest selling 3DS game of all time.
-(It probably didn't hurt that X and Y were the first Pokemon games to be released globally, rather than separate release dates for each region.)
+- It's more than likely sales of the 3DS surged in anticipation for Pokémon X and Y It ended up selling four million copies in its first two days of sales and became the fastest-selling 3DS game of all time.
+(It probably didn't hurt that X and Y were the first Pokémon games to be released globally, rather than separate release dates for each region.)

 - Nintendogs, Brain Age (for older gamers), Mario Kart DS and New Super Mario Bros. (for the Nintendo Faithful), Animal Crossing: Wild World, and its quirkier casual games in general, for the Nintendo DS.